Tencent/APIJSON/README(English).md

  Server operation | Previous way | APIJSON
 -------- | ------------ | ------------
  Parse and response | Get key-value pairs and query the database with them by the default way, then encapsulate a JSON, finally return the JSON to clients | Just return what Parser#parse returned
- Way of setting JSON structure to return | Designed in servers and cannot be modified by any clients | Designed by clients and cannot be modified by servers
+ Way of setting JSON structure of Response | Designed in servers and cannot be modified by clients | Designed by clients and cannot be modified by servers

 <br />

- Client parse | Previous way | APIJSON
+ Client resolve | Previous way | APIJSON
 -------- | ------------ | ------------
  View structure | Search documents or view logs after responses for requests | Just view the requests, and viewing logs after responses for requests is also supported
  Operate | Parse JSON String from responses | Parse with JSONResponse or use previous way